respectable-citizen/nanahira-language/README.md

 * basic control flow (if, for, while)
 * importing different files
 * inline asm
+* world's smallest standard library consisting of strlen and print

 source files go in source directory with extension .txt (dont wanna lock myself into a specific extension yet)
 compiled asm goes into output directory